-This unscented alternative works great for people with sensitive pits.
+These unscented alternatives cream or stick works great for people with sensitive pits.

 This zero waste deodorant is unscented, vegan, fragrance-free, baking soda free and made of organic ingredients (shea butter, jojoba oil, magnesium, and arrowroot powder), so you can ensure you stay feeling fresh all day, without any reactions.

-The packaging of this deodorant cream is 100% zero waste: you can recycle or reuse the glass jar and the aluminum lid.
+The packaging of this unscented deodorant stick is 100% zero waste: you can recycle or reuse the tube.
 Compostable/recyclable paper package.

 Yay, this is a win-win for yourself and the planet - fresh pits - zero trash!

 EcoRoots cares about your health and happiness, but we also didn’t forget about Mother Earth.